-Colombe Flint
+Colombe Flint and Richard Probyn

-- 4.3 Any allegation of abuse made against a member of staff (including supply staff and volunteers) will be reported straight away to the Head Teacher.
-In cases where the Head Teacher is the subject of an allegation, it will be reported to the Chair of Governors.
-(See Allegations flowchart Appendix C1 (Cambridgeshire) and Appendix C2 (Peterborough).
-The school will follow the procedures set out in Part four of 'Keeping Children Safe in Education' (2020). - 4.4 The school will consult with the Local Authority Named Senior Officer in the event of an allegation being made against a member of staff or volunteer and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', (2020) and the school's Personnel Manual from EPM Ltd..
+- 4.3 Allegations that may meet the harms threshold (Part Four, Section One) - 4.3.1 Any allegation of abuse made against a member of staff (including supply staff and volunteers) that meets the harms threshold as set out in Keeping Children Safe in Education, 2021, Part Four, Section One, will be reported straight away to the Head Teacher or Principal. - 4.3.2 In cases where the Head Teacher or Principal is the subject of an allegation, it will be reported to the Chair of Governors.
+The school will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2021. - 4.3.3 The school will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a member of staff, volunteer or agency/supply staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2021 and the school's HR Policies, and seek advice from their HR provider. - 4.3.4 The Headteacher or Chair of Governors will ensure that all allegations are reported to the LADO within one working day.
+The LADO will advise on all further action to be taken. - 4.3.5 Before contacting the LADO, schools and colleges should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.